AlibabaCloudDocs/waf/intl.en-US/Product Introduction/Features.md

 -   **Load balancing**: Provides services in cluster mode, with load balancing among multiple devices.
 Supports multiple load balancing policies.
 -   **Smooth capacity expansion**: Reduces or increases the number of cluster devices based on actual traffic and performs flexible capacity expansion of service.
 -   **No single-point issues**: Even if a single device breaks down or is offline for repair, services are not affected at all.

-For more information, see the [Web Application Firewall product detail](https://www.alibabacloud.com/zh/product/waf) page.